RobbiDev/ImDragons.JS/README.md

 $ npm install imdragons.js
 ```

 This example is Creating a new Indexer class, thats sends a **GET/request** to the ImDragonsAPI looking for the **"band"** Collection.
-Once we Recieve the collection we can index throught it and we can find the Band Details.
+Once we Recieve the collection we can index through it and we can find the Band Details.

 ```javascript